SansGuidon/bookmarks/README.md

 # Culture
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)
-* [SensCritique](https://www.senscritique.com) - [FR] french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games
+* [SC (SensCritique)](https://www.senscritique.com) - [FR] french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games
 * [Rotten Tomatoes](https://www.rottentomatoes.com/) - quality measurement for movies & tv, by creating a score based on top critics
 * [Metacritic](http://www.metacritic.com/) - similar to Rotten Tomatoes.
 Aggregates reviews and provides a metascore for movies, tv, games and music
-* [Internet Movie Database](http://www.imdb.com/) - aka IMDb, the biggest online database of info related to films and tv
+* [IMDB (Internet Movie Database)](http://www.imdb.com/) - aka IMDb, the biggest online database of info related to films and tv
 * [Learn by Reading](https://learnbyreading.herokuapp.com/) - Discover your next favorite learnable (Non-fiction) book from Amazon Book
 * [Gnod](http://www.gnooks.com/faves.php) - Discover new books based on what you like
 * [**Goodreads**](https://www.goodreads.com/) - a home for you books, to manage your collection and discover new books